It’s time to frame and drywall the garage.

 Once you’re all lined up, drive in the screws so that they’re flush with the top of the board.

 One down…a whole lot more to go.
 Repeat the process for the rest of the studs on both the top and bottom frames.

-Once you’re finished assembling the frame and you’re satisfied that everything is secure and strong, it’s time to lift it into place.
+Once you’re finished assembling the frame check to make sure it’s secure and strong.
+Now it’s time to lift it into place.

 This is where I wish I’d had a second pair of hands.
-If you’re tackling the project by yourself, do yourself a favor and break the wall into no more than eight-foot sections.
+If you’re doing this by yourself, do yourself a favor and break the wall into no more than eight-foot sections.

 I had a helper, but she wasn’t much use in lifting the wall into place. 🙂